2001-Sat Feb 25 06:52:59 MST 2017

 Veterinary Center for Birds & Exotics in Bedford Hills, New York.
 Dr. Hess notes that biting is the top bird behavior problem she hears about.

-While some birds can bite out of anger, more often the bird is using his beak out of fear.
+birds can bite out of anger, more often the bird is using his beak out of fear.
 “It’s just the bird telling you he may not want to do what you want him to do, and biting is one of the few ways he has to

 communicate that,” says Dr. Hess.
 “He can’t really do much else.”